emoticol/emoticol/README.md

 **`(ASL)`** - "Anything to Report?"  aka "How's it going?"

 **`%`** - used to question the authenticity of a statement.
 Report the % you believe a statement to be true, originator of the statment must respond with the actual % true.

+**`=`** - used to correct a typo in a previous statement, example: "my internal diagnostics idicate memory systems are functioning within normal parameters.  idicate=indicate"